 - Electric toothbrush – Clinical studies have found that people who use an electric (or powered) toothbrush when brushing their teeth benefit from a significant reduction in plaque removal and can help prevent Gingivitis when compared to those who use a manual toothbrush.2

 - Water flosser – Using water to floss the gunk and bacteria out from between your teeth is a gentler, more effective method than traditional dental flosses.
-Because these machines take up a lot of counter space, Toothshower created a water flossing device that could be easily installed into your shower.
+Because these machines take up a lot of counter space, ToothShower created a water flossing appliance that could be easily installed into your shower.
 That way, you can floss daily in combination with your daily shower.

 Regular Dental Checkups